Modeling Reachability Types with Logical Relations: Motivation

 \subsection{Rediscovering Reachability Types}

 The logical definition allows us to establish strong theoretical results such as semantic type soundness and termination but remains fairly limited in describing program behavior in other ways.
 Firstly, it does not allow us to prove the assertion true on the right, as the logical definition does not say anything about preserving store \emph{values} across certain operations.
-Secondly, the assertion statement gets stuck if @!x == 1@ is false, thus it is an unsafe feature~\cite{logical-approach}, although the example uses it safely, which cannot be proven using the given logical definitions.
+Secondly, the assertion statement gets stuck if @!x == 1@ is false, thus it is an unsafe feature~\cite{logical-approach}, although the example uses it safely, which cannot be proven using the given logical definitions.~\footnote{Those are not the general motivations behind reachability types, but rather to give an explanation for some requirements of an effective logical relations model.
+Please refer to prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} for general motivation.} \footnote{See an informal justification of the safe use of the assertion statement in \figref{fig:redis}, using our binary logical relations in \secref{sec:binary}, but our goal is not primarily to verify safe use of general unsafe code like~\citet{DBLP:journals/pacmpl/0002JKD18}'s work.}

 The highlighted formulas in \figref{fig:lambda_lr} illustrate that information about reachable locations from given values can give us useful semantic store invariants.
 We first introduce function $\vallocs{v}$ (\figref{fig:lambda_lr}, top) that computes reachable locations from value $v$.
-In \figref{fig:redis}, function @m@ reaches what its free variables reach; \ie, the empty set.
+In \figref{fig:redis}, function @m@ reaches what its free variables reach; \ie, $\qbot$.

-With the knowledge of reachable locations, instead of using the standard definition of store typing extension, we introduce \emph{relational store typing}, written as $\STCP{\Sigma}{\L}{\Sigma'}$, which parameterizes the definition of store typing extension with reachable locations $\L$.
-The standard definition of store typing extension can be defined as $\STCP{\Sigma}{\DOM(\Sigma)}{\Sigma'}$.
+With the knowledge of reachable locations, instead of using the standard definition of store typing extension, we introduce \emph{relational store typing} (RST), written as $\STCPA{\Sigma}{\L}{\Sigma'}$, which parameterizes the definition of store typing extension with reachable locations $\L$.
+RST is symmetric, allowing $\Sigma'$ to be defined from $\Sigma$, such that they agree on $\L$, leaving the remainder unspecified.\footnote{Starting from \secref{sec:unary_base}, we adopt the notation $\STCPB{\Sigma}{L}{\Sigma'}$ to reflect the symmetric nature of the RST.} The standard definition of store typing extension $\Sigma \sqsubseteq \Sigma'$ can be defined as $\STCPA{\Sigma}{\DOM(\Sigma)}{\Sigma'}$.

+\bfparagraph{The Time Travelling Property} Now the reasoning can time travel between a past store typing and another (possible future) one back and forth, as long as they agree on reachable locations, \ie, formula $\circledx{1}$, which is characterized by the following lemma: \begin{lemma}[Time Travelling] If $(H, \Sigma, v) \in \UV{T}$, and $\STCPA{\Sigma}{\vallocs{v}}{\Sigma'}$, then $(H, \Sigma', v) \in \UV{T}$. \end{lemma} The lemma allows us to establish that the triple $(H, \Sigma', v)$ is a valid element of $\UV{T}$ if we know $(H, \Sigma, v)$ is valid as long as the two store typings agree on the locations reachable from value $v$.